iNavFlight/inav/docs/SITL/SITL.md

 #### Example SBUS:
-For this you need a FT232 module, or receiver with inverter, or receiver which can output inverted SBUS (normal UART).
+For this you need a USB-to-serial adapter, receiver with inverter, or receiver which can output inverted SBUS (normal UART).

 SBUS protocol is inverted UART.